Tropical Amplitudes: Classical geometry and the tropical limit

-where $M_0$ and $M_1$ are constant matrices with real coefficients.
-Thus, at the leading order and up to a rescaling by $\ap$, one has a similar statement for Jacobians

-As concerns 1PR graphs, the only thing one should take care of is that the one-forms are blind to the separating edges.
-In a KP cell corresponding to a dual graph $G$ where an edge $e$ splits of $G$ into two 1PI graphs $G_1$ and $G_2$, let $t_e$ be a local coordinate parametrizing such a separating degeneration.
-The period matrix of the degenerating family of curves is
+where $\bm M_0$ and $\bm M_1$ are constant matrices with real coefficients.
+The $(1/2\pi)$ normalization is discussed shortly after eq.~\eqref{e:riemann-bilin}.
+In total, at leading order and up to a rescaling by $\ap$, the tropical Jacobian is the imaginary part of the complex one.\footnote{For non pure graphs, one has to be more careful with such a statement, see the remark at the end of sec.~\ref{sec:jactrop}.} To extend this to 1PR graphs, observe that the one-forms have zero support on the separating edges.
+In a domain corresponding to a dual graph $G$ where an edge $e$ splits off $G$ into two 1PI graphs $G_1$ and $G_2$, let $t_e$ be a local coordinate parametrizing such a separating degeneration.
+The period matrix of the degenerating curve is given by;